cleolibrary/CLEO-Redux/README.md

 - Loading and unloading CS files from CLEO directory
 - Reload scripts when the game starts
+- Live Edit.
+CLEO monitors active scripts and reloads them if they were changed https://www.youtube.com/watch?v=WanLojClqFw
-- basic scm log.
+- Basic SCM log.
 To enable trace for executed commands open up re3.ini or reVC.ini and add these lines:

 ```
 [CLEO]